-For I reckon that the suffering of this
+For I reckon that the suffering of

-present time are not worthy to be compared
+this present time are not worthy

-with the glory which shall be revealed in us.
+which shall be revealed in us.

 Romans 8:18

-I just learned that a friend of mine whom I have been corresponding with for many years, and who has always been a source of spiritual encouragement to me, was recently diagnosed with Parkinson's disease...
+I just learned that a friend of mine whom I have been corresponding with for many years...

-present time are not worthy to be compared
+this present time are not worthy

-with the glory which shall be revealed in us.
+which shall be revealed in us.

 Romans 8:18

-I just learned that a friend of mine whom I have been corresponding with for many years, and who has always been a source of spiritual encouragement to me, was recently diagnosed with Parkinson's disease...
+I just learned that a friend of mine whom I have been corresponding with for many years...

+...and who has always been a source of spiritual encouragement to me, was recently diagnosed with Parkinson's disease.
 It's a progressive disease which primarily affects the nervous system.

-Well I replied to her that it's not the end of her life.
-Instead this is an opportunity, I told her, to become more intimate with the Lord Jesus Christ than ever before.
-I said, "Debbie, nothing, not even sickness or death could separate you from God's love and from having a relationship with the Lord Jesus Christ."
+Well, I replied to her that it's not the end of her life.
+Instead, this is an opportunity, I told her, to become more intimate with the Lord Jesus Christ than ever before.
+I said, "Debbie, nothing, not even sickness or death, could separate you from God's love and from having a relationship with the Lord Jesus Christ."

 She is already a Christian of strong faith and maturity.
 So Deb knows that what I told her is all true.
 I added, as well, that one day all of our sufferings will be over.
-Some golden daybreak Jesus will come for His church and we'll be instantly removed from this earth and ushered into a wonderful heaven to live with Christ, forever.
+Some golden daybreak, Jesus will come for His church, and we'll be instantly removed from this earth and ushered into a wonderful heaven to live with Christ, forever.
 And even if any of us should taste death first, I said to her, death has already lost its sting.
-For the unbeliever death is a tough thing because it represents the end of one's time on this earth.
+For the unbeliever, death is a tough thing because it represents the end of one's time on this earth.
 It means going into the unknown.
 But for the Christian, death is but a tiny and quick step into eternity, and into the presence of the Lord.
-Therefore, even in death the Christian comes out a winner.
+Therefore, even in death, the Christian comes out a winner.
 Amen!

 D.B.

-Well I replied to her that it's not the end of her life.
-Instead this is an opportunity, I told her, to become more intimate with the Lord Jesus Christ than ever before.
-I said, "Debbie, nothing, not even sickness or death could separate you from God's love and from having a relationship with the Lord Jesus Christ."
+Well, I replied to her that it's not the end of her life.
+Instead, this is an opportunity, I told her, to become more intimate with the Lord Jesus Christ than ever before.
+I said, "Debbie, nothing, not even sickness or death, could separate you from God's love and from having a relationship with the Lord Jesus Christ."

 She is already a Christian of strong faith and maturity.
 So Deb knows that what I told her is all true.
 I added, as well, that one day all of our sufferings will be over.
-Some golden daybreak Jesus will come for His church and we'll be instantly removed from this earth and ushered into a wonderful heaven to live with Christ, forever.
+Some golden daybreak, Jesus will come for His church, and we'll be instantly removed from this earth and ushered into a wonderful heaven to live with Christ, forever.
 And even if any of us should taste death first, I said to her, death has already lost its sting.
-For the unbeliever death is a tough thing because it represents the end of one's time on this earth.
+For the unbeliever, death is a tough thing because it represents the end of one's time on this earth.
 It means going into the unknown.
 But for the Christian, death is but a tiny and quick step into eternity, and into the presence of the Lord.
-Therefore, even in death the Christian comes out a winner.
+Therefore, even in death, the Christian comes out a winner.
 Amen!

 D.B.